By using Replypad, you agree to our Cookie Policy.

 Followers are notified in the following ways:

-• The conversation is pushed to the top of their inbox in Replypad.
+• The ticket is pushed to the top of their inbox in Replypad.

-First option is to post to the conversation.
-If you are not the assignee of the conversation, or a follower, posting a public reply or an internal note will automatically add you to the conversation’s followers.
+First option is to post to the ticket.
+If you are not the assignee of the ticket, or a follower, posting a public reply or an internal note will automatically add you to the ticket’s followers.

-1. In the conversation window, click the public reply or internal note links.
+1. In the ticket window, click the public reply or internal note links.

 2. Type your reply and click Post.

-3. You should now see yourself as a follower on conversation’s sidebar, under the Followers section.
+3. You should now see yourself as a follower on ticket’s sidebar, under the Followers section.

 Option 2 – activate the Follow option

-2. You should now see yourself in the followers section on conversation’s sidebar.
+2. You should now see yourself in the followers section on ticket’s sidebar.

-1. Click Manage under the Followers area in the conversation window, on the sidebar.
+1. Click Manage under the Followers area in the ticket window, on the sidebar.

 3. Click Save.

-4. You should now see the names you added in the followers section on conversation’s sidebar.
+4. You should now see the names you added in the followers section on ticket ’s sidebar.

-Another quick way to add users as followers is by mentioning them using the @ symbol in the text. @Mentioning them will automatically add the user as a follower or as a Cc recipient of the conversation – depending if it’s an internal note or a public reply.
+Another quick way to add users as followers is by mentioning a user or a whole team using the @ symbol in the text. @Mentioning them will automatically add the user or team members if you mention a team as followers or as Cc recipients of the ticket – depending on whether it’s an internal note or a public reply.
 Learn more in Mentions.

 Option 4 – automatically by activating a trigger